NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 :abbr:`Deep Learning Networks (DNNs)`, and making it easier to apply advances in :abbr:`Machine Learning (ML)` to different of industries and problems.

-For developers with a network already in-place, using the nGraph Compiler stack can further accelerate a network and allows for a quicker adaptation of models and easier upgrade of hardware.
+For developers with a network already in place, using the nGraph Compiler stack can further accelerate a network and allows for a quicker adaptation of models and easier upgrade of hardware.